Standards for safer events

 When I brought up the concerns I’ve listed in this post, I felt that John largely talked past me, continuing with an explanation of the model without responding directly to what I was asking.
 This was somewhat frustrating.
 The two exceptions to this were:

-1. My question about whether the model could accurately predict in a timely manner the impact of brand new variants.
+My question about whether the model could accurately predict in a timely manner the impact of brand new variants.
 This arose at the end of our meeting.
 John indicated that he believed the model was able to do this, but we didn’t have enough time to explore this issue fully.
 I’m still skeptical, though he might well have been able to convince me otherwise if we’d had more time.

-2. My primary concern about modeling air quality in detail.
+My primary concern about modeling air quality in detail.
 John admitted during the meeting that the model does not currently handle specific venue air quality architecture at the detail that’s necessary to simulate, say, what happens when you have a session in a smaller classroom with an HVAC system that is not up to current ASHRAE recommendations.
 It also omits risks due to event participants (and staff) spending time in properties that may have inadequate air quality.
-He wrote to me afterwards that “he’d be glad to follow up on the air-quality parameters that you think are most important”.
+He wrote to me afterward that “he’d be glad to follow up on the air-quality parameters that you think are most important”.

-Leaving out detailed venue specific air quality modeling, plus the incoming and return travel risks and accommodation risks during an event, plus inadequate modeling of the risk of transmission during socials and food & beverage sessions make the outputs of the Epistemix model suspect.
+Leaving out detailed venue-specific air quality modeling, plus the incoming and return travel risks and accommodation risks during an event, plus inadequate modeling of the risk of transmission during socials and food & beverage sessions make the outputs of the Epistemix model suspect.
 And I’m skeptical that Epistemix can build new variants into the model predictions in a timely fashion.

 Finally, I haven’t covered in this article the feasibility of implementing the various mitigation strategies that are available to reduce the risk of COVID-19 infection at meetings.
 Personally, I’d insist on proof of vaccination (no exceptions) and maximal masking at any event I’m likely to attend in the near future.
 But I’ll just add here this observation from the Healthcare Information and Management Systems Society‘s HIMSS21 Las Vegas conference for 19,000 attendees.
 Vaccination was mandatory for all attendees.
 There were six positive test results (0.03% infarction rate).
 However, this PCMA article on the event includes the statement: “…you will not be able to service your show if you require every single vendor employee, every single supplier employee, every single temp employee to be vaccinated — there’s just not enough labor out there.”
 Something to bear in mind.